TcMenu/IoAbstraction/README.md

 ## IoAbstraction - easily interchange between pins, PCF8574 IO and shift registers.

 Lets you choose to use Arduino pins, shift register Input/Output, 8574 i2c IO Expanders in an inter-changable way.
 Use it in your sketch to treat shift registers or i2c expanders like pins.
 There's even an abstraction that can combine together Arduino pins and one or more other expander!
+See the documentation link further down or the examples for more details.

 If you are building a library and want it to work with either Arduino pins, shift registers or an IO expander for IO, then this library is probably a good starting point.